Blah. Blah. Blah.

 If I missed an answer on a pop quiz or, God forbid, an actual test, my mom threatened me with “when your father gets home, he’s going to shoot you in the face with a bazooka.”
 That was a bit of poetic license or, more likely, she was just fuzzy on the nomenclature.
 We didn’t actually have a bazooka, only an M-4 with a 40 mm grenade launcher stowed on a shelf in the hall closet between dad’s go-bag and a crate of grenades.
 My father took home defense seriously.
 He was not some kook with a deer rifle and a copy of Catcher in the Rye.
 He was a true believer with mad skills and a modular M40 sniper rifle that fit in a briefcase.

-When I was eight, my grandmother came for a visit.
+When I was seven, my grandmother came for a visit.
 We were watching my dad pack for maneuvers when she asked where he was going.
 He told her Miami Beach.
 She giggled.
 “Florida’s lovely this time of year.”
 Without looking up, he neatly folded his Arctic white, snow camouflage, tucked a sniper scope in the crease, and stuffed them into a small duffle.
 Turning my direction, he arched his eyebrows and gave me a half-smile.
 Then he grabbed his gear and hurried to a waiting staff car.
 I was up until after midnight, trying to decide between my two most likely suspects: Kamchatka and North Korea.
 I scoured the news for a couple days trying to pin down his location, but the evidence was inconclusive.

 He was on maneuvers when Rafael Trujillo was assassinated.
 I looked up from the evening news and shouted to my mom, who was in the kitchen making hot dog spaghetti, “Look.
 Dad’s on TV.”